George Mason hosts Monmouth to begin season - WTOP News

 Fairfax, Virginia; Monday, 7 p.m.
 EST

-BOTTOM LINE: The George Mason Patriots open the season at home against the Monmouth Hawks.
+BOTTOM LINE: The George Mason Patriots start the season at home against the Monmouth Hawks.

-Monmouth went 6-14 in CAA action and 3-15 on the road a season ago.
-The Hawks averaged 61.7 points per game while shooting 40.2% from the field and 28.8% from 3-point distance last season.
+Monmouth finished 7-26 overall with a 3-15 record on the road last season.
+The Hawks averaged 61.7 points per game while allowing opponents to score 74.7 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.